 Can You Overdose on Meth?

-Yes, you can overdose from meth.
+Yes, you can overdose on meth.
 This occurs when you take too much meth and suffer a severe reaction.
 This may result in death or serious injury.
 Attending a drug detox program at this point, or earlier, can save lives.
 According to information from the National Institute on Drug Abuse (NIDA), meth was responsible for 15% of all deaths resulting from a drug overdose in the United States.

-Drug Rehab Programs at Midwest Detox Center
+Meth Rehab Programs at Midwest Detox Center

 Here are some of the services offered by our meth addiction treatment program in Ohio: